-FOR THE YEAR ENDED 31 AUGUST 2018
+FOR THE YEAR ENDED 31 AUGUST 2017

-The trustees present their annual report together with the accounts and independent auditor's reports of the charitable company for the period 1 September 2017 to 31 August 2018.
+The trustees present their annual report together with the accounts and independent auditor's reports of the charitable company for the period 1 September 2016 to 31 August 2017.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The Trust's principal object and activity has been to manage the provision of education to primary school pupils in schools within Nottingham and Derby.
+As at August 2017, the capacity of the Trust is 5,170 places and there are 4,882 children on roll.